 1. Stay hydrated.

 Staying hydrated is our most important tip for surviving the heat at Disney World.
 Dehydration and other heat-related illnesses are common ailments that visitors face while they’re at the parks.
 It’s tempting to quench your thirst with an ice-cold soda or a frozen margarita, but sugary and alcoholic drinks can leave you further dehydrated.
 So, if you do indulge in these types of drinks, make sure you’re still drinking at least an equal amount (preferably more!) of water.
 Pack reusable water bottles for every frog in the family, so you can fill up throughout the day instead of constantly buying pricey bottled water.
 Quick-service restaurants also provide free cups of water if you simply ask.

 2. Take frequent breaks.

 It’s easy to get caught up in planning your trip, as you attempt to squeeze in as much as possible.
 Be sure to schedule short but frequent periods of downtime during the day, or be flexible enough to stop while you’re at the parks, to allow everyone to take a breather.
+If you want to take off your masks, there are two to three Relaxation Stations in each park.
 You know what those wise old frogs say, “It’s a marathon, not a sprint.”